unixpariah/ssb/README.md

 ## Configuration

 The configuration file is located in ./ssb/src/config.rs.
-Status bar is supposed to be simple and minimalistic so configuration is done by editing the source code.
+Ssb is supposed to be simple and minimalistic so configuration is done by editing the source code.
 After editing the configuration file, you need to rebuild the project and reinstall the binary.